 Mostly common among those over 65 years, a Stroke is a sudden loss of consciousness caused by an interrupted blood supply to one or more regions of the brain.
+Consult neurologist to get second opinion.
 The permanent effects of the stroke, sometimes also called a “brain attack”, may include a neurological dysfunction leading up to vascular dementia.
 There are three primary types of strokes:

 This is kind of a hemorrhagic stroke, characterized by the rupture of a blood vessel (caused by an injury or an aneurysm), which then bleeds or hemorrhages.
 This type of stroke accounts for roughly 20% of all cases, and the root cause is typically found in hypertension or high blood pressure.
 Needless to say, with proper management of hypertension, the risk can be reduced greatly.